How can I fly to Antarctica?

 • Tried & tested operation over 20 years

-An adaptation of the ‘Fly & Cruise’ concept, these trips fly in only one direction, the other leg is by ship.
+An adaptation of the ‘Fly & Cruise’ concept, these Fly/Sail trips fly in one direction and sail the other.
+These trips normally have a choice of which leg is by air and sea.

 • You still experience the excitement of the open sea

-• The expediency of flying back in one direction
+• The expediency of flying in one direction makes for a more compact trip, time-wise

-• Choice of adventures: South Pole flights to camping with Emperor penguins
+• Staying in remote camps with a choice of adventures, from reaching the South Pole to camping with Emperor penguins

-• Access by charter flights from Chilean Patagonia or Cape Town only
+• Access by special flight from either Punta Arenas or Cape Town only

 What is it like to fly to Antarctica?